 “And it happened, as they still went on and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them both asunder; and Elijah went up by a whirlwind into heaven.“

-And that chariot of fire — kolesnitsa ognennaya — of course reminds of of Mary as Fiery Chariot of the Word.
+And that chariot of fire — kolesnitsa ognennaya — of course reminds us of Mary as Fiery Chariot of the Word.
 And the prophet Ilya — “The Thunderer” in Slavic folk belief — took on the attributes of the old Slavic god Perun.
-His chariot caused thunder as it rolled across the sky in the hot days of summer, and lightning was the form his arrows took, as well as the fire from he nostrils of his horses.
+His chariot wheels caused thunder as it rolled across the sky in the hot days of summer, and lightning was the form his arrows took, as well as the fire from the nostrils of his horses.
 And oddly enough, in folklore “Burning Mary” or “Burning Marina” was Ilya’s sister.

 So we have lots of connections here, but the problem lies in distinguishing which are valid and which are just coincidence or fantasy.
-Does the icon of Mary as “Fiery Chariot of the Word” connect here with the “Burning Mary” of Slavic folk belief, and perhaps even further, back to the sister of the Slavic thunder god Perun?
+Does the icon of Mary as “Fire-imaged Chariot of the Word” connect here with the “Burning Mary” of Slavic folk belief, and perhaps even further, back to the sister of the Slavic thunder god Perun?
 Given the rarity of this icon type and the paucity of reliable information on the old Slavic religion and its survival in various aspects of Slavic peasant lore in the Christian period, it is very difficult to say.

-It is possible that the icon of Mary as Fiery Chariot of the Word simply used the “Thunder Wheel” symbols because they were a folk motif associated with lightning and fire, and not because of any connection of Mary in the icon with the “Burning Mary” of Slavic folklore.
+It is possible that the icon of Mary as Fire-imaged Chariot of the Word simply used the “Thunder Wheel” symbols because they were a folk motif associated with lightning and fire, and not because of any connection of Mary in the icon with the “Burning Mary” of Slavic folklore.
 One must also consider the possible relation of the wheels in the icon to the “Thrones” — Slavic престолы/prestolui and Greek θρόνοι/thronoi — the fiery wheels with eyes — a class of angel — that were believed to be the chariot of God’s throne.
 To sort all of this out, one would have to do a great deal of research, and first in line would be determining whether there are actually other icons of this unusual Ognevidnaya “Fiery Chariot of the Word” variant, or whether the example shown is just a rare oddity.